archive-of-now/archive-of-now.github.io/_essays/poetry-is-dead.md

 ---
+date: 2025-10-27
+last_modified_at: 2025-10-29

 title: "Poetry Is Dead, It Just Doesn’t Know It Yet (2045 Edition)"
+excerpt: >
-description: "A speculative essay on the asymmetrical evolution between humans and AI — how efficiency, clarity, and algorithmic language reshape culture, empathy, and imagination."
+  A speculative essay on the asymmetrical evolution between humans and AI — how efficiency, clarity, and algorithmic language reshape culture, empathy, and imagination.
-date: 2025-10-27

 tags:
-  - AI
+  - ai
-  - Culture
+  - culture
-  - Linguistics
+  - linguistics
-  - Communication
+  - communication
-  - Poetry
+  - poetry
-  - Speculative
+  - speculative
-  - Philosophy
+  - philosophy
-  - Future
+  - future

 keywords:
-  - AI assistants
+  - ai assistants
-  - Asymmetry
+  - asymmetry
-  - Language evolution
+  - language evolution
-  - Human-machine symbiosis
+  - human-machine symbiosis
-  - Poetry death
+  - poetry death
-  - Cultural drift
+  - cultural drift
-  - Technological conditioning
+  - technological conditioning
-seo:
-  type: "article"
-  name: "Poetry Is Dead, It Just Doesn’t Know It Yet (2045 Edition)"
-  description: "An essay on how AI-driven linguistic efficiency reshapes human expression, culture, and the slow death of poetic thought."
 ---
-## Poetry Is Dead, It Just Doesn’t Know It Yet (2045 Edition)

 At first, the change was invisible.
 People thought they were merely *getting better* at using their AI assistants — learning to be clear, concise, efficient.
 They called it **prompt literacy**.
 What they didn’t realize was that the literacy cut both ways.
 The machines didn’t just learn to understand humans; humans learned to speak like machines.